espruino/EspruinoDocs/info/Assembler.md

 console.log(getConst().toString(16));
 ```

 Even this can cause some problems.
 You can only access an address that is a multiple of 4 bytes *ahead of the current instruction*.
-If you get an error when assembling, you'll need to pad out the constants with a `nop`:
+If you get an error when assembling such as `Invalid number 'mylabel' - must be between 0 and 1020 and a multiple of 4` then you'll need to pad out the constants with a `nop`:

 ```
 var getConst = E.asm("int()",